rekt-osbot/kite/README.md

 6. Position size is calculated based on Maximum Trade Value (per stock limit)
 7. Stocks with prices higher than Maximum Trade Value are skipped
 8. Market order is placed with delivery (CNC) order type
-9. Trade details are logged and notifications sent
+9. Trade details are logged and consolidated notifications sent
 10. Dashboard is updated with new positions and orders

 ## Technical Limitations